My Friend Has Been Accused

 - Direct your friend to resources.
 The dean of students and Office of Student Conduct are available to talk with a person who has been accused of sexual assault.
 These professionals can help that person understand what may happen next.
 Helping your friend access these resources is a step you can take to provide support in what may be a confusing and emotional time for both of you.

 - Recommend that your friend seek counseling to deal with the emotions.
 It may also be helpful for you to seek counseling to help you process any emotions and trauma you may be experiencing as a result of this situation.
-Counseling services are available through Psychological Services.
+Counseling services are available through Counseling and Psychological Services.

 - Get educated on the issue of sexual assault.
 The information on this website can answer some of the questions you may have.
 If you are seeking additional information on sexual assault, please contact the SRVSS Office.